-Section Number Summary Impact CBO Score(s) SEC.
-44201(i) - Clarifying lawful presence for purposes of the exchanges People with DACA status are not eligible for PTC or cost sharing reductions Could impact as many as 100,000 people SEC.
-44201(j) - Ensuring appropriate application of guaranteed issue requirements in case of non- payment of past premiums If a person had past due premiums during a previous year, the issuer can attribute their initial premium payment for the following year to the past due amount Interferes with re-enrollment and could cause them to lose coverage for the next year.
-PART 3 - IMPROVING AMERICANS' ACCESS TO CARE SEC.
-44301 Expanding and clarifying the exclusion for orphan drugs under the drug negotiation program Adds language to IRA/Medicare Drug Negotiation program, specifying HHS should not take into account time period when small molecule or biologic is designated as an orphan drug w one or more rare disease (for purpose of determining when a drug is eligible for negotiation (7 years and 11 years respectively) Redefines orphan drug exception to include drugs approved for "one or more rare diseases or conditions."
-Applies for price applicability year January 1, 2028 and beyond.
-Undermines IRA/Medicare drug negotiation program by expanding a key exception for orphan drugs for rare diseases.
+Section Number Summary Impact CBO Score(s) silver premiums used to calculate subsidy amounts.
+Federal subsidies already cannot be used towards abortions except in these narrow circumstances, but this bill goes further and will eliminate people's opportunity to buy a subsidized marketplace plan in which they use their own money to pay for abortion coverage PART 3 -IMPROVIN NG AMERICANS' ACCESS TO CAR E SEC.
+44301 Expanding and clarifying the exclusion for orphan drugs under the drug negotiation program Adds language to IRA/Medicare Drug Negotiation program, specifying HHS should not take into account time period when small molecule or biologic is designated as an orphan drug w one or more rare disease (for purpose of determining when a drug is eligible for negotiation (7 years and 11 years respectively) Redefines orphan drug exception to include drugs approved for "one or more Undermines IRA/Medicare drug negotiation program by expanding a key exception for orphan drugs for rare diseases.
 This allows more drugs with higher gross Medicare spend to be exempted from Medicare Drug Negotiation; Clarifies that the amount of time an orphan drug is on the market is not counted toward the standard time limit for becoming eligible for negotiation.
-CBO Score: \$4.87 billion over ten years (2025-2034) (via House Energy & Commerce Committee staff) SEC.
-44302 Requires states to adopt and CBO Score: \$0.3 billion over ten years Streamlined enrollment implement a process to allow an "eligible out-of-state provider" to (2025-2034) (via House Energy & Commerce Committee staff)
+According to updated CBO scores, this provision, if implemented, would increase federal spending by \$4.9 billion over ten years (2025-2034).